arunasurya/academy/bisqecosystem.md

 The main participants in the Bisq ecosystem are users and contributors.
 A trader is anyone who trades on Bisq.
 A contributor is anyone who provides valuable work for Bisq.
 One can become a contributor by choosing a role from a list of specific roles (e.g. maintainers, operators, ambassadors, etc) or creating their own role.

 ## Bisq DAO
-It allows you to participate in the Bisq DAO in a self-contained way (make proposals, vote, etc).
+The Bisq app allows you to participate in the Bisq DAO in a self-contained way.
 Discuss the transfer of value from the users to contributors.

-Introduce Bisq DAO

 ## More information on Bisq
 You can learn more about the app on [the Bisq website](https://docs.bisq.network/getting-started.html).